 Get a panoramic shot of Sapa from Ham Rong Park

-Whilst Fansipan offers a splendid view of Sapa down your feet, you may want to take a more close-up look of Sapa from Ham Rong Mountain Park.
+Whilst Fansipan offers a splendid view of Sapa down your feet, you may want to take a more close-up look of Sapa town from Ham Rong Mountain Park.
 The name Ham Rong derives from the mountain shaped like a dragon’s jaw heading towards the sky.
 Passing through the 148 ha area, you will come across several stunning viewpoints including several Cong Troi (Heaven Gates) and the San May (Cloud Yard).

 Stay and trek with the locals at their homestays in local villages

-Regardless of living in a far remote area, local people at Sapa speak English incredibly well due to a rising demand from the tourism industry.
-Expect to receive lots of invitations and offers on the way by locals to stay at their home-stays and join daily trekking tours, priced ranging from 20 USD per day.
-Staying with the locals for the experience is highly affordable and recommended experience.
+Regardless of living in a far remote area, local people in Sapa speak English incredibly well due to a rising demand or international tourism.
+Expect to receive lots of invitations and offers on the way to stay at the local home-stays and join the daily trekking tours, price starting from 20 USD per day.
+Staying with the locals is a highly affordable and recommended experience.